prazit/DConvers/readme.md

 Dynamic Value is used in Converter File, the usage of Dynamic Value has some differences between general properties and target.column.

-Dynamic value for general properties need to coverred by $[ ] but for target.column doesn't need cover.
+Dynamic value for general properties need to covered by $[ ] but for target.column doesn't need cover.

 ```
 Properties-Syntax> property=$[[Type]:[Type-Parameters]]